 After the Suez fiasco, Britain and France abandoned their colonial empires, with France turning to closer ties with its European neighbors.
 In the Arab world, the affair turned Egypt's President Nasser into a hero and encouraged Syria to join Egypt in the United Arab Republic, intended as the first step towards a larger pan-Arab state.
 However the move was feared by the monarchies of Jordan and Iraq, who formed their own federation in response.
 In the end, neither union lasted long and the hopes of Arab nationalism faded.

-Egypt and Syria proclaim their political union as the United Arab Republic, with Egyptian President Gamal Abdel Nasser becoming president of the new state on 22 February 1958.
-The union lasts until 28 September 1961, when Syrian Army officers, dissatisfied with domination by Egypt, seize power in Damascus and restore the Syrian Republic.
-On 5 October, Nasser recognizes the Syrian secession, although Egypt will continue to call itself the United Arab Republic until 1971.
+On 1 February 1958 Egypt and Syria proclaimed their political union as the United Arab Republic, with Egyptian President Gamal Abdel Nasser becoming president upon formation of the new state on 22 February.
+The union lasted until 28 September 1961, when Syrian Army officers, dissatisfied with domination by Egypt, seized power in Damascus and restored the Syrian Republic.
+On 5 October, Nasser recognized the Syrian secession, although Egypt would continue to call itself the United Arab Republic until 1971.